Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Federal and Provincial Government are contributing about 90% of the total project cost, the remaining 10% of the project cost is contributed by the MD and Town of Bonnyville.
-The project cost contribution break down is as follows:
+The total cost of the project is now anticipated to cost approximately $94,000,000.
+The federal and provincial governments originally agreed to pay about 90% of the original estimated project cost of $83,500,000, the remaining 10% of the project cost is contributed by the M.D. and Town of Bonnyville.

-The new source (Cold Lake) is a significant improvement in quality over Moose Lake where it is common to have Algae bloom in the summer.
-Cold Lake water is treated through membrane filtration versus the Moose Lake water which is treated with chemical addition and filter media.
+In the Town of Bonnyville you should notice an improved quality of the water, especially in the summer.
+The new source (Cold Lake) is a significant improvement in quality over Moose Lake where it is common to have Blue-green algae blooms (Cyanobacteria) in the summer.
+Cold Lake water is treated through membrane filtration versus the Moose lake water which is treated with chemical addition and filter media.
 There will be an improvement in taste, odour and colour.

 Click here for a Chloramination Fact Sheet